viewflow/viewflow/README.rst

 working solution.

 Django-Material frontend is the lightweight alternative to the django admin and allows you to build business applications.
-It’s based on Google Material Design, that could be easily customized to your brand colors.
+It's based on Google Material Design, that could be easily customized to your brand colors.
 Django-Material takes care of site-wide navigation, complex form construction, datagrids and CRUD functionality.
 Ready for fast